phitsc/farrmultimonitor/Deploy/readme.txt

 - and whenver it changes size: will center FARR whenever its size changes

 - Enable hotkeys: enable moving FARR window to next/last monitor and centering with hotkeys Win + Left           : move FARR window to monitor on the left Win + Right          : move FARR window to monitor on the right Win + Home           : center FARR window
-    Win + 1..0  : resize FARR window to 10% ..
+    Win + Ctrl + 1 ..
+0  : resize FARR window to 10% ..
 100% of current screen's width

 Credits